 RECOMMENDED FISHING GEAR

-A medium sized Wolf Eel weighs anywhere between 20 to 40 pounds in weights, which means a heavy line is required.
-The line should be able to pass through a 20 to 40 pound test.
+A medium sized Wolf Eel weighs anywhere between 20 to 40 pounds in weight, which means a heavy line is required.
+The line should be at least 40 pound test.
 Wolf Eels are rarely spotted on the surface.
 They are usually found at a depth, and hence, a long line with a leader line attached to it is required.
 Fluorocarbon leader lines are not visible to fish and those which are abrasion resistant can be used.
-2 or 2/0 size hook is recommended for fishing a Wolf Eel.
+2 or 2/0 size hook is recommended for fishing for Wolf Eel.

 Trawls (fishing nets thrown from a motor boat) attached with bait can also be used for fishing.
 Some anglers also love trolling the fish, as it is pretty heavy and a motor boat makes the task easier.

 - Wolf Eels are shy by nature and they love to hide in their dens.

 - Wolf Eels do not leave their dens during the breeding season.
 Only an angler who wishes to challenge this trait can take the effort of fish hunting during this time.

 - During the process of Wolf Eel fishing, you may catch Kelp Greenling, Rock Fish, Striped Sea Perch, Ling Cod, Silver Surf Perch, Black or Copper Rock Fish.
 So, one can expect many surprises while fishing for Wolf Eel.

 - They have the potential to inflict painful wounds.

 Known for eating crab and Sea Urchin, their tough jaws can crush a heavy object easily.
 They are fierce when forced to leave water and give a tough fight, trying to escape.
 This makes fishing it, an adventure of sorts.